ultraq/thymeleaf-layout-dialect/docs/getting-started.md

    }
    ```

- - For those who are configuring their own Thymeleaf template engine:
+ - DIY management of the Thymeleaf template engine:
    ```java
    TemplateEngine templateEngine = new TemplateEngine();
    templateEngine.addDialect(new LayoutDialect());